-These evaluations should demonstrate that an employee is highly valued, and their work and opinion is respected.
+These evaluations should demonstrate that an employee is highly valued, and their work and opinions are respected.
 At this point, you have already committed to meeting with them more often, which has made both of you more relaxed and the discussions more pleasant.

 All of these changes can be made easily with the help of an automated system.
 It provides reminders for everyone involved, including management, HR, and the staffer in question.
 Customized alerts can be sent well in advance of scheduled meetings, along with forms or questionnaires associated with that talk.

 The new performance review methods are ready for modernization.
-Consider using an automated system to help ensure that the entire process (and everyone involved) stays accountable, on track, and transparent.
-Click here to get started.
+Consider using an automated HR solution, like those available through Excelforce, to help ensure that the entire process (and everyone involved) stays accountable, on track, and transparent.

 To see how we are helping countless businesses conduct thorough and impactful performance reviews, contact us today.